TheDukeElephant/portable-incubator/README.md

 | Primary CO2 Solenoid Relay    | Digital   | **24**              | Main CO2 injection valve                  |
 | Secondary CO2 Solenoid Relay  | Digital   | 12                  | Fine-tune/redundant CO2 injection         |
 | Argon Valve Relay             | Digital   | 23                  | Controls Argon release for O2 displacement|

+#### DHT22 (Humidity/Temp) Wiring and Troubleshooting

+- Data GPIO in code is BCM 4.
+On the Raspberry Pi 40-pin header, BCM 4 corresponds to Physical Pin 7.
+- Do NOT confuse this with Physical Pin 4, which is a 5V power pin.
+Connecting the DHT22 data to Physical Pin 4 will not work and may damage hardware.
+- Typical wiring for DHT22:
+    - VCC → 3.3V (Physical Pin 1 or 17)
+    - GND → GND (e.g., Physical Pin 6)
+    - DATA → BCM 4 (Physical Pin 7)
+    - Pull-up: Many DHT22 boards include a 10k pull-up between DATA and 3.3V.
+If yours is a bare sensor, add a 10k resistor between DATA and 3.3V.
+- 1-Wire conflict: If the Raspberry Pi 1-Wire interface is enabled, it uses BCM 4 by default and can break DHT22 reads.
+Disable 1-Wire in raspi-config (Interface Options → 1-Wire → No) or move the DHT22 to another free GPIO (e.g., BCM 17 Physical Pin 11) and update `DHT_PIN` in `app/control/manager.py` accordingly.

 ### PT100 Temperature Sensors (Dual MAX31865 Setup)